ymunemasa/data-tutorials/tutorials/hortonworks/analyzing-social-media-sentiment-data/tutorial.md

 ![NiFi Tokens](/assets/nifi-sentiment-analytics/images/21_nifi_set_tokens.png)

-Once you've got all of your peroperties set up you can take a look at the configurations of some of the other processsors in our data.
+Once you've got all of your properties set up you can take a look at the configurations of some of the other processors in our data.

-Once you've done that head to the top of the page and lick the play button to watch the tweets roll in!
+Once you've done that head to the top of the page and click the play button to watch the tweets roll in!
 Note that all of the red squares have now turned to green arrows.

 If only one of the boxes changes when you click **Start**, make sure that you don't have any specific processor selected.
 Deselect things by simply clicking on the blank area of the screen.